unt-libraries/pycallnumber/README.md

 ### Requirements

 Tests pass on Linux and MacOS Python 2.7, 3.5, 3.6, 3.7, 3.8, 3.9, 3.10, and 3.11.
-Version 3.4 and below may still work, but I'm unable to get these to compile any more so cannot test them.
+Versions 3.4 and below may still work, but I'm unable to get these to compile any more so cannot test them.

 #### Warning: Outdated Python Versions

-The next version of pycallnumber (likely 1.0.0) will drop support for Python versions older than 3.7.
+***Warning*** — The next release, v1.0.0, will drop support for Python versions older than 3.7.

 ### Dependencies